Saifa36622/DRL_HW3/README.md

 3. Target Net

+Target Network is a separate neural network in the Deep Q-Network (DQN) algorithm that is used to provide a stable and consistent target value **aka $𝑄_{max}$ when calculating the loss** for training the Evaluation Network (Eval Net).

+If you directly calculate target using Eval Net (same network that is learning), the target will keep changing every step → very unstable.

 Target network soft update equation

 $$\theta^- \leftarrow \tau \theta + (1 - \tau) \theta^-$$

+Slowly follow Eval Net with small update rate $𝜏$ (ex: 0.005).

 Hard update (evry N stetp)

 $$\theta^- = \theta$$

+Copy Eval Net weight to Target Net every few steps (ex: every 1000 steps).

 how it work

 <p align="center">